djmk/Image-Augmentation/README.md

 # Image-Augmentation

-In this rep we will look at several `Image Augmentation` techniques.
+In this repository we will look at several `Image Augmentation` techniques.